eugenia1984/Egg-FS-java/README.md

    * Unit 2 : PseInt : Sequential structure |  Selective or Decision Structure ( Simple Condition , Double Condition , Multiple Condition ) | Repetitive Structure ( While , Do While , Structure For ).

-   * Unit 3 : the theory of Subprograms and teh exercices.
+   * Unit 3 : the theory of Subprograms and the exercices.

    * Unit 4 : a .PDF file with the theory seen of: **arrays**: one-dimensional (vectors), two-dimensional (matrices) and multidimensional.
 We also saw **matrices**.
 I also added the excersice I did in order to practice.